Insurance FAQs

 Q: What is liability insurance?

 A: Liability insurance protects the company financially if they are responsible for someone else's injuries or property damage.
 For example, if a tree falls and damages a neighbor's property during a job, liability insurance would cover the costs associated with the damage.
+However, the liability needs to cover the company’s primary operations (i.e. tree care specific general liability).

 Q: Are bonds necessary for a tree company?